2,200+ contractors benchmarked. How do your margins stack up? See where you stand →

 The median gross margin for time and materials jobs is 35–40%, with the top quartile reaching 45%+.
 This is the lowest margin of any service category.
 Uncontrolled scope, unbilled travel time, and inadequate materials markup are the primary margin compressors.

-How much do T&M jobs typically go over budget?
+How much do T&M jobs typically expand beyond the initial quote?

 Should contractors send formal quotes for T&M work?

-Absolutely.
+Yes.
 Only 9.6% of T&M estimates are formally sent to customers before work starts — the rest are internal tracking only.
 Top quartile contractors send formal T&M quotes on 50%+ of jobs and require written customer approval for any scope addition over $500 before work begins.
+This protects both you and the customer.

 What's your T&M variance number?